basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 - Alerting secrets live in a runtime env file.
 - A local `~/nas-cutover/` staging directory can exist, but it is explicitly not part of the repo and should not be casually read by agents.

-One important detail: the encrypted datasets use passphrase keys, and I already handle that with [truenas-unlock](https://github.com/basnijholt/truenas-unlock), a small tool I wrote for this exact problem.
+One important detail: the encrypted datasets use passphrase keys.
+In the TrueNAS setup I handled that with [truenas-unlock](https://github.com/basnijholt/truenas-unlock), a small tool I wrote for this exact problem.
-The unlock material lives on another device.
-When that device is on the same network, it can unlock the datasets through the TrueNAS API.
+The unlock material lives on another device; when that device is on the same network, it can unlock the datasets through the TrueNAS API.
-In practice, it gives me a lightweight hardware/network-presence factor: the NAS can boot, and the encrypted datasets only unlock when the separate unlock device is present too.
+That gave me a lightweight hardware/network-presence factor: the NAS could boot, and the encrypted datasets only unlocked when the separate unlock device was present too.

 That changes the migration footgun.
-The off-box unlock path has to survive the cutover, and I still want an independent passphrase recovery path for manual unlocks.
+The TrueNAS API path does not survive the cutover as-is, so I split the same idea out into [zfs-unlock](https://github.com/basnijholt/zfs-unlock): the NixOS/OpenZFS version that talks to a restricted SSH receiver instead.
+During the migration I still kept an independent manual passphrase recovery path, because I do not want the automatic unlock mechanism to be the only way back into my data.

 ## Where this leaves TrueNAS